Australian owned and operated. Supporting Australian small businesses for 10 years.

 That seems to make the choice obvious.
 You’ll go for the one with the lowest rate to reduce your monthly repayments.

 However, that could set you up for a fall later on.
 For example, the loan with a higher rate may also have that rate fixed for five years.
+This is an example of a fixed interest loan, and business loans can have either variable or fixed interest rates, which affects the repayment structure and stability of payments over time.
 The loan with the lower rate may only have a fixed-rate period of two years before moving to a variable interest rate.
+The loan term—the total length of time you have to repay the loan—also affects your monthly repayments and the total interest paid.

 It’s possible for the variable rate to end up being higher than the fixed rate on the other loan.
 As a result, you actually end up paying more on the loan that started with the lower rate.

 The point is that you have to look beyond the initial offer when comparing interest rates.
-Look beyond higher interest rates to see if the loan works out better for you in the long run.
+Look beyond higher interest rates to see if the loan works out better for you in the long run, and consider whether the loan offers variable or fixed interest.

 Tip #2 – Look at the Entire Package